typesafety/shaunwhite/README.md

 ## Structure

-The package provides an executable in the `app` directory, and a library in the `lib` directory (which holds the entirety of the code).
-The only purpose of this is to make Haddock documentation easier.
+The `src` directory holds the source code, with `Shaunwhite.hs` being the entry point to the application.

 # Building